automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Zby.md

 # Zby
-## Description: This dinosaur's name was inversely proportional to its size.
+## This dinosaur's name was inversely proportional to its size.